AbdullahKIRMAN/gemini-annotator/README.md

 # Gemini Annotater

-Gemini Annotater is a Python project that uses the Gemini API to annotate images in YOLO format.
+- Gemini Annotater is a Python project that uses the Gemini API to annotate images in YOLO format.
 The project utilizes uv for Python package management.
+- This project structured to use free Gemini API with rate limiting (15 RPM) and concurrent processing using a thread pool.
+- If you want to use the paid Gemini API, you can set the RPM limit to a higher value to process more images concurrently.

+- Try to use understandable names for the class_list.txt file to get better results.

 ## Features

 - Processes images to detect objects and generate YOLO format annotations.
 - Utilizes Gemini API with rate limiting.
 - Concurrent processing using a thread pool.
-- Easy customization via configuration in `pyproject.toml`.

 ## Requirements

-- Python >= 3.10
+- Python >= 3.9
 - google-genai >= 1.11.0
 - Pillow >= 11.2.1
 - ratelimiter >= 1.2.0.post0